 - Use salted or unsalted cold butter.
 If you use salted, omit the additional salt.

 - Store your sourdough biscuits in an airtight container.
 I always recommend freezing them if you don’t plan to eat them all in a couple of days.
-Gluten-free baked goods tend to spoil quicker.
+Gluten-free baked goods tend to spoil quickly.
 Freeze them in a freezer-safe zipper bag.
 They thaw perfectly in 35 seconds in the microwave oven.